Patriots struggle but knock off Bills | Devdiscourse

 New England remained perfect despite mustering just 224 yards of total offense, with Tom Brady completing 18 of 39 passes for 150 yards while throwing his first interception of the season.
 Josh Allen's 1-yard touchdown plunge in the third quarter was the first score allowed by the Patriots defense, which was the NFL's first team in the Super Bowl era that did not permit a rushing or passing touchdown through the first three games of a season.

-Allen, however, sustained an apparent head injury later in the quarter after he was drilled on a helmet-to-helmet hit by New England cornerback Jonathan Jones, who was whistled for an unnecessary roughness penalty.
+Allen, however, sustained a concussion early in the fourth quarter after he was drilled on a helmet-to-helmet hit by New England cornerback Jonathan Jones, who was whistled for an unnecessary roughness penalty.
 Matt Barkley replaced Allen and completed 9 of 16 passes for 127 yards before being intercepted by Jamie Collins on the final drive for the Bills (3-1), who were bidding for their first 4-0 start since 2008.
-Instead, they have lost seven straight to New England and are 5-34 against the Patriots since 2000.
+Instead, they have lost six straight to New England and are 4-34 against the Patriots since December of 2000.

 Buffalo's Frank Gore rushed for 109 yards to become the fourth NFL player to eclipse 15,000 in his career on the ground.
 The 36-year-old, who has 15,021 rushing yards in his 15-year career, reached the milestone on a 41-yard gain up the middle in the second quarter to join Hall of Famers Emmitt Smith (18,355 yards), Walter Payton (16,726) and Barry Sanders (15,269).
 The Bills had 375 yards of total offense.